12-lead ECG in the Field

 However, a study found that although prehospital ECG adds a ‘trivial’ delay to the total amount of time spent on patients experiencing chest pain, STEMI patients may actually see reduced ischemic time overall if prehospital ECG is implemented (Patel et al. 2012).

-The reason for this is that prehospital ECG allows certain steps of the transport and treatment process to be shortened, namely the time between hospital arrival and ECG (which can be completely eliminated if ECG is performed on-scene), and the time between ECG and reperfusion, which can be reduced if the hospital is notified in advance (as an ECG has already been performed prior to arrival) (Patel et al. 2012).
+The reason for this is that prehospital ECG allows certain steps of the transport and treatment process to be shortened.
+Namely the time between hospital arrival and ECG (which can be completely eliminated if ECG is performed on-scene), and the time between ECG and reperfusion, which can be reduced if the hospital is notified in advance (as an ECG has already been performed prior to arrival) (Patel et al. 2012).

-The study also found that due to improved paramedic workflow, the implementation of a prehospital ECG should not adversely increase scene and transport times and should actually decrease the time between emergency services arrival and arrival to hospital instead (Patel et al. 2012).
+The study also found that due to improved paramedic workflow, the implementation of a prehospital ECG should not adversely increase scene and transport times and should actually decrease the time between emergency services arrival and arrival to the hospital instead (Patel et al. 2012).

 For a comprehensive guide to 12-lead ECG, see 12 Lead ECG Placement.

-(CC: Queensland Ambulance Service, Clinical Practice Procedures: Cardiac/12-lead ECG Acquisition 2019)
+(CC: Queensland Ambulance Service, Clinical Practice Procedures: Cardiac/12-lead ECG Acquisition 2022)

 Note that you may consider repositioning the V4 lead to V4R for evaluation of right ventricular involvement with inferior STEMI.
 Ensure the changes to this lead placement have been made on the 12-lead ECG machine.